Haotian-Qi/conditional-probing-fork/hpc/guides/ShARC.md

 cd conditional-probing-fork
 ```

-We need to set up your Python environment with the packages needed, and copy the datasets in the `/data` directory to allow faster access.
+We need to set up your Python environment with the packages needed.
 Use the script `hpc/setup/sharc.sh` to do this:

 ```sh
 ./hpc/setup/sharc.sh